1-877-929-7245

 Day 8 - Tromsø and a thrilling husky dog sledding experience

 After a scenic drive to a winter wonderland location below the majestic Lyngen Alps, we are given a short introduction and training on husky dog sledding.
-Each sled is led by a team of well-trained huskies and, paired with a partner, you can take turns as a driver and passenger for a thrilling ride into the crisp arctic landscape, with views of fjords and snow-capped peaks.
-Instead, you may prefer a tour of the arctic capital (bookable onboard), or explore independently, spending time at Tromsø's modern cathedral or one of its galleries and museums, such as the Polar Museum and the Troll Museum.
+Each sled is led by a team of well-trained huskies and paired with a partner, you can take turns as a driver and passenger for a thrilling ride into the crisp Arctic landscape, with views of fjords and snow-capped peaks.
+Instead, you may prefer a tour of the Arctic capital (bookable onboard), or explore independently, spending time at Tromsø's modern cathedral or one of its galleries and museums, such as the Polar Museum and the Troll Museum.

 Includes